canonical/netbox/charm/docs/explanation/charm-architecture.md

 integrations are implemented in NetBox:
 - SAML integration.
 - S3 integration.

-Currently Redis is configured using environment variables.
-This will be updated to use a Redis integration.

 The NetBox charm is designed for a high availability (HA) environment.
 The NetBox application can be scaled to more than one unit to provide